OfficeDev/teams-toolkit/packages/vscode-extension/PRERELEASE.md

 New features:

-- Run and debug Teams bot and message extension applications with Dev Tunnel.
+- Run and debug Teams bot and message extension applications with dev tunnels in Visual Studio Code.
+Refer to [this doc](https://aka.ms/teamsfx-switch-tunnel) if you want to switch back to use ngrok.
   ![devtunnel](https://user-images.githubusercontent.com/11220663/230364699-ed108641-4196-4318-949b-17ff56a6593f.png)

-- `Validate Application` command can now catch publish errors and provide mitigation suggestions for the application package.
+- `Validate Application` now helps catch errors and warnings that would prevent a successful publish to Teams in addition to schema checks.
   ![validate](https://user-images.githubusercontent.com/11220663/230363745-50bb8b6b-06a1-40df-b6ae-5601a71b193e.png)

-- Auto complete when editing the yml files.
+- Auto-complete suggestions and descriptions when editing `teamsapp.yml` files.

   > Note: Teams Toolkit for Visual Studio Code takes a new dependency on [YAML extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) which will be installed together with Teams Toolkit.